HCS Score

 USD1 comes with a name that sounds different from other stablecoins.
 World Liberty Financial.
 A brand that carries political weight and public attention.

-But for Muslim investors, the name doesn't matter.
-The brand doesn't matter.
-What matters is the financial structure underneath — how USD1 is backed, what keeps it stable, and whether that mechanism is compatible with Islamic finance principles.
+But for Muslim investors, the name does not matter.
+The brand does not matter.
+What matters is the financial structure underneath, which is how USD1 is backed, what keeps it stable, and whether that mechanism is compatible with Islamic finance principles.

 We ran USD1 through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-The result follows the same pattern we've seen with every major stablecoin in this series.
+The result follows the same pattern we have seen with every major stablecoin in this series.

 USD1 fails the CoinStudy HCS Sharia red-line screening.
 Three red lines are triggered, resulting in an automatic Haram classification.
 Despite its practical utility for payments and value transfers, the financial structure supporting USD1's stability is incompatible with Islamic finance principles.

-USD1 is a stablecoin issued by World Liberty Financial, designed to maintain a stable value close to 1 US Dollar.
+USD1 is a stablecoin issued by World Liberty Financial, designed to maintain a stable value close to one US Dollar.

 Its primary purpose is to offer a stable digital representation of dollar-denominated value inside the crypto ecosystem.
-That's a genuine and practical function.
-But as we've established consistently throughout this series — practical utility and Sharia compliance are two separate questions.
+That is a genuine and practical function.
+But as we have established consistently throughout this series, practical utility and Sharia compliance are two separate questions.

 USD1 maintains its dollar peg through reserve assets held by the issuing organization.

 Those reserves include cash deposits, treasury products, cash equivalents, short-term financial instruments, and assets held within traditional financial institutions.
-The idea is straightforward — the reserves support the token's value and maintain its stability.
+The idea is straightforward, which is that the reserves support the token's value and maintain its stability.

 This is the same basic model used by USDT and USDC.
-And it's the same model that creates the same fundamental Sharia problem.
+And it is the same model that creates the same fundamental Sharia problem.

-Stablecoins solve a real problem in crypto — volatility.
+Stablecoins solve a real problem in crypto which is volatility.
 When you want to move value quickly, settle a transaction, or park funds without exposure to market swings, a stable dollar-pegged asset is genuinely useful.

 USD1 benefits from the profile and reach of World Liberty Financial, which has attracted significant attention and capital.
 That visibility helped it grow quickly in market capitalization.

-But popularity built on political branding and high-profile association doesn't change what the asset fundamentally is.
-The reserve structure is what determines compliance — and that's where the analysis begins and ends.
+But popularity built on political branding and high-profile association does not change what the asset fundamentally is.
+The reserve structure is what determines compliance and that is where the analysis begins and ends.

 This is where USD1's analysis ends from a Sharia compliance perspective.